 Old Main, Room 225-G

 Eta Sigma Gamma is the national health education honor society whose major functions are teaching, service and research.
-Founded in 1967 at Ball State University, the society currently has 80 chapters throughout the U.S.
+Founded in 1967 at Ball State University, the society currently has more than 85 chapters throughout the U.S.

 To be eligible for membership, a student must uphold the goals of the honorary by participating in events related to education, research and service.
 In addition to those three areas, each member must maintain a minimum 2.7 overall grade point average and a 3.0 grade point average in the health field.

-SUNY Cortland's Kappa chapter holds an induction ceremony every semester.
+SUNY Cortland's Kappa chapter holds an induction ceremony in the spring semester.

 Established in 1921 at the University of Arkansas, Phi Alpha Theta is a professional society whose mission is to promote the study of history through the encouragement of research, good teaching, publication and the exchange of learning and ideas among historians.
 The society has grown to 860 chapters since its inception.
 SUNY Cortland hosts the Nu-Omicron chapter.